online4baby/O4B-Tech-Task/README.md

 - The quantity should have a maximum value of 10, a minimum of 0, and a starting value of 1
 - The quantity should be displayed to the user
 - The user should be able to increment and decrement the quantity
-- The quantity control should use semantically appropriate HTML elements for its constituent parts
+- The quantity control should use be custom made and not a HTML input of type number

 ### This Boilerplate